 - The eagle is the national symbol of the Albanians.
 The current Albania flag carries a black-headed eagle against a red background.

-The people of Albania are known for their products made of wood, metal, copper, leather, wool, gold and silver such as jewelry, pottery, musical instruments and carpets.
-The country is famous for making handmade carpets of the finest wool and with unique art forms that have made it a distinctive mark in Albanian industries.
-It is also known as the manufacture of a traditional musical instrument called cifteli, which contains two strings and is used in northern Albania and Kosovo.
-Beauty products are very popular for their quality, making visitors to Albania to buy these items as collectibles and souvenirs.
+- The people of Albania are known for their products made of wood, metal, copper, leather, wool, gold and silver such as jewellery, pottery, musical instruments and carpets.
+The country is famous for making handmade carpets of the finest wool and unique art forms that have made it a distinctive mark in Albanian industries.
+It is also known as the manufacture of a traditional musical instrument called Cifelli, which contains two strings and is used in northern Albania and Kosovo.
+Beauty products are very popular for their quality, making visitors to Albania to buy these items as collectables and souvenirs.

 St. Kitts and Nevis CIU Statement for 2023

 Learn about the only European country that offers CBI program

 Good news for Iranian investors, Saint Lucia resumed receiving CBI applications from Iranians

 The Prime Minister has issued new changes to the golden visa fee in Greece for investors.

 The special evening of the Embassy of St. Kitts and Nevis in Dubai was on December 1st.